Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Datasets and Statistical Methods

 which links the expansion dynamics directly to observable quantities such as $H(z)$~\cite{visser2004jerk,cattoen2008cosmographic,capozziello2008cosmography,aviles2012cosmography,capozziello2018cosmographic,capozziello2019extended}.

 A positive value of $q(z)$ signifies that the Universe is in a decelerating phase, whereas a negative value indicates accelerated expansion.
 The redshift at which $q(z)$ changes sign marks the transition from the matter-dominated era, where gravity slowed the expansion to the present epoch of acceleration driven by dark energy.
 This transition redshift, $z_{tr}$, serves as an important cosmographic marker, revealing when dark energy began to dominate the cosmic dynamics.
-Cosmography, in this context, provides a model-independent framework to trace the expansion history of the Universe without relying on any specific dark energy model or equation of state.

-For $R_h=ct$ cosmology, the scale factor evolves linearly with cosmic time $t$; $a(t)\propto t$, which implies $H= \dot{a}/a=1/t$.
-Hence, for the case of $R_h=ct$ Universe, $q(z)=0$, indicating that the expansion proceeds at a constant rate, without acceleration or deceleration.
+Cosmography, in this context, provides a model-independent framework to trace the expansion history of the Universe without relying on any specific dark energy model or equation of state. \\For $R_h=ct$ cosmology, the scale factor evolves linearly with cosmic time $t$; $a(t)\propto t$, which implies $H= \dot{a}/a=1/t$.
+Hence, for the case of $R_h=ct$ Universe, $q(z)=0$, indicating that the expansion proceeds at a constant rate, without acceleration or deceleration. \\It is important to note that, unlike the $\Lambda$CDM model, the $R_h=ct$ Universe predicts a constant expansion rate with $q(z)=0$ at all redshifts, and therefore does not exhibit a transition between decelerating and accelerating phases.
+The comparison of the deceleration parameter shown here is therefore intended to illustrate the qualitative differences in the expansion histories predicted by the two models.
+In particular, while $\Lambda$CDM predicts a transition from a matter-dominated decelerating phase to a late-time accelerated expansion, the $R_h=ct$ model assumes a strictly linear expansion history.
+The observational constraints derived from the joint dataset allow us to assess which of these expansion histories provides a better description of the data.